404Wolf/stainless-technical-breifing-natug/document.typ

 NATuG is designed Seeman and Sherman's paper's process of designing nanotubes.
 The process, in general, looks like

-1) Choosing DNA parameters.
-Like the number of base pairs per some number of turns, the diameter of the DNA, etc.

-2) Choosing how to place the double helices.
-This determines the actual shape of the tube.
+First, choosing DNA parameters, like the diameter of the DNA.
+Then choosing how to place the double helices, which determines the actual shape of the tube.

 #figure(
   image("./resources/top-view-example-2.png", width: 50%), caption: [Domain \#2 has a small angle (see angle between \#1 \#2 and \#3)],